Safeguarding Policy

 A safeguarding concern (allegation) arises from information which indicates that an individual has or may have:

-• Behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children; or
+• Behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children / pupils; or

-The last bullet point above includes behaviour that may have happened outside of school that might make an individual unsuitable to work with children, this is known as transferable risk.
+The last bullet point above includes behaviour that may have happened outside of school that might make an individual unsuitable to work with children / pupils, this is known as transferable risk.

-Where appropriate an assessment of transferable risk to children with whom the person works should be undertaken.
+Where appropriate an assessment of transferable risk to children / pupils with whom the person works should be undertaken.
 If in doubt the Headteacher will seek advice from the LADO.

-A low-level concern is any concern about an adult’s behaviour towards a child that does not meet the allegation threshold or is not otherwise serious enough to consider a referral to the LADO.
+A low-level concern is any concern about an adult’s behaviour towards a pupil that does not meet the allegation threshold or is not otherwise serious enough to consider a referral to the LADO.

 A low-level concern is any concern – no matter how small, and even if no more than a ‘nagging doubt’ – that an adult may have acted in a manner which:

-• Relates to their conduct outside of work which, even if not linked to a particular act or omission, has caused a sense of unease about that adult’s suitability to work with children.
+• Relates to their conduct outside of work which, even if not linked to a particular act or omission, has caused a sense of unease about that adult’s suitability to work with pupils.

 The term ‘Low-Level Concern’ does not mean that it is insignificant.